llvm/llvm-test-suite/CONTRIBUTING.md

 - Create a pull request for your changes following [Creating a pull request instructions](https://help.github.com/articles/creating-a-pull-request/).
+  - PR description should follow same rules as commit message.
+It is used as commit message on the final merge.
+- Changes addressing comments made during code review should be added as a separate commits to the same PR.
 - CI will run checks which are prerequisites for submitting PR:
   - clang-format-check/build checks that the patch matches coding style (see [clang-format](https://clang.llvm.org/docs/ClangFormat.html));